quxiaofeng/lps/lps.md

 \subsection{Web Camera Based Systems}

 Web cameras are fast, flexible, and very compact.
-They are suitable for real-time video surveillance applications. \hl{WCBS have been} examined by \hl{a number} of researchers, mainly Han et al. [Han2007b}, \hl{Goh et al. [Ong2008}, and Zhu and Zhang [Zhu2010}.} They made great contributions in real-time palmprint tracking and \hl{in optimizing illumination.}
+They are suitable for real-time video surveillance applications.
+WCBS have been} examined by a number} of researchers, mainly Han et al. [Han2007b}, Goh et al. [Ong2008}, and Zhu and Zhang [Zhu2010}.} They made great contributions in real-time palmprint tracking and in optimizing illumination.}

-Han et al. [Han2007b} (Fig. \ref{fig_webcam_1}) proposed a system based on two web cameras \hl{to} track a free palm by comparing the visible spectrum image and the near-infrared image taken by the two cameras respectively.
+Han et al. [Han2007b} (Fig. \ref{fig_webcam_1}) proposed a system based on two web cameras to} track a free palm by comparing the visible spectrum image and the near-infrared image taken by the two cameras respectively.

-\hl{Goh et al. [Ong2008} (Fig. \ref{fig_webcam_2})} proposed a web camera based system, in which a simple case was built to protect the system against \hl{environmental light}.
+Goh et al. [Ong2008} (Fig. \ref{fig_webcam_2})} proposed a web camera based system, in which a simple case was built to protect the system against environmental light}.
 They used an effective free palm tracking method in this system.
 This system used a web camera with a $640 \times 480$ resolution to capture hand images.
-After the hand \hl{is} tracked in the images, the hand images were further down-sampled using two-dimensional (2D) wavelet transform.
+After the hand is} tracked in the images, the hand images were further down-sampled using two-dimensional (2D) wavelet transform.
 The ROIs extracted from hand images were normalized to $150 \times 150$.

-\hl{Zhu and Zhang [Zhu2010} (Fig.~\ref{fig_webcam_3})} proposed another \hl{WCBS} in 2010, in which \hl{light uniformity} was carefully examined.
+Zhu and Zhang [Zhu2010} (Fig.~\ref{fig_webcam_3})} proposed another WCBS} in 2010, in which light uniformity} was carefully examined.
 Under the evenly distributed light, the hand image quality was improved, and when the false acceptance rate (FAR) is 0.17\%, the genuine acceptance rate (GAR) is 99.43\%.

-In \hl{WCBS}, the problem of the calibration of hand pose variations in three-dimensional (3D) space is challenging [Ong2010, Kanhangad2011a, Genovese2014}.
+In WCBS}, the problem of the calibration of hand pose variations in three-dimensional (3D) space is challenging [Ong2010, Kanhangad2011a, Genovese2014}.

 \subsection{Palmprint Systems with Pegged Flat Platen Surface}